 Sales letters, video scripts, even product descriptions — these all need writing by someone, and they live or die on the results they produce.

 Copywriting may not seem fundamentally different to other forms of writing, but in practice, it’s a discipline all of its own.

 While there’s a trend towards more conversational, empathetic copywriting — moving away from the hype-fuelled “hard sell” — you still need a solid understanding of the principles of persuasion.

-So unless you have a copywriting background be prepared to invest time and money in learning the fundamentals.
+So unless you have a copywriting background be prepared to invest a lot of time (and possibly money) in learning the fundamentals.
 There are some excellent books on the topic — CA$HVERTISING: How to Use More than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone (affiliate link) is a good place to start.
 Copyblogger’s Brian Clark shares his favorite titles here.

 The most famous training course on copywriting is probably AWAI’s Accelerated Program for Six-Figure Copywriting.